 MACHIAVELLI: The point is that the chicken crossed the road.
 Who cares why?
-The end of crossing the road justifies whatever motive there was.
+The end of crossing the road, justifies whatever motive there were.

 BILL GATES: I have just released the new Chicken Office 2000, which will not only cross roads, but will lay eggs, file your important documents, and balance your check book.